VISEGRAD BLOG: Babis uses Orban playbook to chase re-election

 More cynical observers pointed out that – unlike Orban and Kaczysnki – Babis has no clear ideology and no strong beliefs, so by careful handling he could be brought on side.
 Not an illiberal nationalist by conviction, his real motivations for entering politics appeared to be to demand homage from the country’s other oligarchs – who had always looked down on the former Communist fertiliser salesman and secret police informer – and to protect his business interests.

 “He has almost no opinions,” says Robert Casensky, editor of Reporter magazine, who quit as editor of daily Mlada Fronta Dnes when it was bought by Babis.
-“He just wants power – Orban wants to form his country according to his will.”
+“He just wants power – [while] Orban wants to form his country according to his will.”

 Western European leaders have always given him the benefit of the doubt, despite Babis’ EU fraud case, the huge and clear conflicts of interest between his political power and his business and media interests, his constant baiting of Brussels and his rabble rousing against immigrants and Muslims.
-Outgoing German chancellor Angela Merkel is said to regard him as “the least terrible” of the three Central European strongman.
+Outgoing German chancellor Angela Merkel is said to regard him as “the least terrible” of the three Central European strongmen.

 The European Commission therefore shied away from treating him the same way as Orban or Kaczynski.
 For instance, the EU has demanded that the Czech government reinforces its conflict of interest controls but it nevertheless still released the first tranche of the country’s recovery fund money, in contrast to Poland and Hungary.